microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 Figure 5 shows that DeepSeed-RLHF has achieved good scaling overall on up to 64 GPUs.
 However, if we look more closely, it shows that DeepSpeed-RLHF training achieves super-linear scaling at small scale, followed by near linear or sub-linear scaling at larger scales.
 This is due to interaction between memory availability and max global batch size.

 As DeepSpeed-HE is powered by ZeRO-based technology for training, it allows model states to be partitioned across the available GPUs.
 As a result, the memory consumption per GPU reduces with the increase in the number of GPUs, allowing DeepSpeed-HE to support a larger batch per GPU resulting in super-linear scaling.
-However, at large scale, while the available memory continues to increase, the maximum global batch size limits the batch size per GPU, resulting in near-linear or sub-linear scaling.
+However, at large scale, while the available memory continues to increase, the maximum global batch size (1024, in our case, with a sequence length of 512) limits the batch size per GPU, resulting in near-linear or sub-linear scaling.
 As a result, for a given max global batch size, DeepSpeed-HE achieves the best throughput and cost efficiency at the boundary of super-linear and sub-linear scalability, and the exact point is mostly determined by the largest batch size that can be run per GPU as the function of available memory and global batch size.

 # 6. Release: Try DeepSpeed Chat Today!